 If you plan to travel both portions, use a map to determine the best on-road route between the two segments.
 Both have ample parking and are easy to navigate, with a surface of stone dust and some paving on slopes in the town of Bel Air.

-The southern segment, in Bel Air, weaves through old stands of native trees, rising and falling with the dips of the landscape.
-For 3.3 miles it travels past streams, over bridges and through the forest between Heavenly Waters Park and Edgeley Grove Farm at Annie's Playground.
+The southern segment, starting in Bel Air, weaves through old stands of native trees, rising and falling with the dips of the landscape.
+For 3.3 miles it travels past streams, over bridges, through a tunnel, and across a boardwalk section between Heavenly Waters Park and Edgeley Grove Farm at Annie's Playground.
 This lovely green space provides a protected natural environment and a perfect setting for a stroll or jog.

-In Forest Hill the rail-trail meanders for 1.7 miles between Friend's Park off Jarrettville Road and Blake's Venture near Bynum Road and Melrose Lane.
-The trail passes among the forest past an enchanting marsh teeming with wildlife, and through tidy developments of suburban homes, a light industrial area and a recreational field.
+From Forest Hill, the northern segment of the rail-trail meanders for 1.7 miles between Friends Park off Jarrettsville Road and Blake's Venture Park near Bynum Road and Melrose Lane.
+The trail travels among the forest past an enchanting marsh teeming with wildlife, and through tidy developments of suburban homes, a light industrial area and recreational ball fields.

 North or south, the community parks framing the endpoints of the MA & PA Heritage Trail beckon you to slow down, enjoy a picnic or watch the sun go down.

-To access the northern end point of the Forest Hill segment, take SR 24 north from Bel Air to East West Hwy (SR 23) and turn left.
-Go about 2 miles and turn right on Rock Spring Road (SR 24).
-Follow this for about 0.5 mile and turn left onto East Jarrettville Road; look for Friends Park on the left and turn left into the park.
+To access the northern endpoint of the Forest Hill segment, take SR 24 north from Bel Air through SR 23/East West Highway.
+Continue on Rock Spring Road/SR 24.
+Follow this for about 0.5 mile and turn right onto E. Jarrettsville Road; look for Friends Park on the right and turn right into the park.
 Follow the drive past the pond and up the rise to the trailhead.
-To reach the Melrose Lane end point, take Rock Spring Road to Bynum Road and turn northeast.
+To reach the Melrose Lane endpoint, take Rock Spring Road/SR 24 to Bynum Road and turn northeast.
 Where Bynum curves east, turn left on Melrose Lane then left again into the parking area just a few hundreds yards farther.

 This write up is old information.